Spurs extend streak to 9 straight, beat Warriors 111-105

+SAN ANTONIO (AP) — The San Antonia Spurs aren’t concerned with making statements.
+They just want to pile up as many victories as they can late in the season.

-SAN ANTONIO (AP) — DeMar DeRozan had 26 points and nine rebounds, LaMarcus Aldridge added 23 points and 13 rebounds and the San Antonio Spurs beat the Golden State Warriors 111-105 on Monday night for their ninth straight win.
+DeMar DeRozan had 26 points and nine rebounds, LaMarcus Aldridge added 23 points and 13 rebounds and Spurs beat the Golden State Warriors 111-105 on Monday night for their ninth straight win.

+“We’re just trying to get wins, man, that’s all,” Spurs forward Rudy Gay said.
+“We’ve had wins, we’ve had big wins, we’ve had some bad losses, (too).
+It just feels good to win the games we think we should.”

-San Antonio won its 11th straight at home and moved into fifth in the Western Conference at 42-29 following Oklahoma City’s loss to Miami.
+San Antonio won its 11th straight at home and moved into fifth in the Western Conference following the Thunder’s loss to Miami.
+The Spurs also clinched a winning record for the 22nd straight season.

-Stephen Curry had 25 points after a slow start and Kevin Durant added 24 for Golden State, which entered the game having won two straight.
-The Warriors have dropped into a tie with Denver for first place in the West with matching 47-22 records.
+Stephen Curry had 25 points after a slow start and Kevin Durant added 24 for the Warriors, who entered the game having won two straight.
+Golden State dropped into a tie with Denver for first place in the West with matching 47-22 records.

-There were nine ties in the intense matchup between the West’s best and the league’s hottest team.
+“That’s the hottest team in the league and obviously really well-coached,” Warriors coach Steve Kerr said.
+“They were executing and I thought they outexecuted us, outcoached us.
+They deserved to win.”

+San Antonio’s winning streak is second only to Golden State’s 11 straight wins earlier this season.
+Remarkably, the Spurs’ longest winning streak since 2016 comes directly after they went 1-7 for their worst Rodeo Road Trip ever.

 The Warriors had to rally in the second half after a sluggish start.